- Approximate leaf spread: 45cm (18 inches)

 - Supplied in the 9cm pot we grow them in - for best results we recommend potting on using a 1 - 2 litre pot

-This extremely rare pond plant produces attractive glossy leaves which float on the water's surface like those of a small waterlily.
-These leaves reach up to 1½ inches across and have delicate two-tone markings, which are particularly striking on mature leaves.
-Although it looks just like a four-leaf clover, Marsilea mutica is actually an aquatic fern.
-It thrives in warm shallow water and spreads slowly, making it suitable for small ponds and especially tub gardens in sunny spots.
-Contrary to popular belief, the plant is fully hardy in UK ponds: Marsilea mutica has been grown here at the nursery in East Anglia in small free-standing tubs for over 25 years with no protection whatsoever from frost or snow and always survives (the third picture shows the plant in January).
+Contrary to popular belief, the plant is fully hardy in UK ponds: Marsilea mutica has been grown here at the nursery in East Anglia in small free-standing tubs for over 25 years with no protection whatsoever from frost or snow and always survives (the fourth picture shows the plant frozen into the ice in January).

-If designing a planting scheme, we recommend approximately 1 Marsilea mutica plant per square foot of water surface.
+If designing a planting scheme, we recommend approximately 1 Marsilea mutica plant per two square feet of water surface.
 Read more here on how to pot and care for your plant.